programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 ## Endnotes

 [^1]: This tutorial uses Qt Designer version 5.9.6.
 [^2]: Carlyle, Thomas. *The Moral Pheomena of Germany*.
 London: Painter, 1845.
-Available in the public domain at [HaithiTrust] (https://catalog.hathitrust.org/Record/100461771).
+Available in the public domain at [HaithiTrust](https://catalog.hathitrust.org/Record/100461771).